European Union (EU) Compliance: How Ezurio is Helping Customers with RED-DA 2022/30 and Cyber Resilience Act Compliance

 What are the RED and the CRA?

-The RED (Directive 2014/53/EU) is an EU legislative framework that sets essential requirements for selling and operating radio equipment within the European Economic Area (EEA) to ensure its safety, compatibility, and efficient use of the radio spectrum.
+The RED (Directive 2014/53/EU) is an EU legislative framework that sets out essential requirements for selling and operating radio equipment within the European Economic Area (EEA) to ensure its safety, compatibility, and efficient use of the radio spectrum.

 Changes to the RED in RED-DA 2022/30 and the adoption of the CRA will require OEMs to demonstrate compliance to new key security considerations and requirements in order to be sold and used in the European Union.
 These changes are summarized below.